RetroAchievements/docs/docs/guidelines/content/subsets.md

 - **Base**: The primary achievement set for a game.
 This is loaded by default and represents the main content.
 - **Bonus**: Additional achievements linked to a base set.
 When you load a base set, any associated bonus sets are also available based on your preferences.
+- **Challenge**: Like bonus, does not require a patched ROM but is opt-out by default, requiring you to opt-in to play.
+These are typically used when you play the game in a specific way, like low-level or solo runs.
 - **Specialty**: These sets still require their own patched ROM, but also load the base set and any bonus sets automatically.
-These are typically used for challenge runs or alternate game modes.
+These are typically used for alternate game modes or challenges that modify the game itself.
 - **Exclusive**: These sets load in isolation and are not compatible with any of the other game's sets.

 ### User Preferences